andrew/ultimate-awesome/README.md

 - [awesome-react-context](https://github.com/diegohaz/awesome-react-context) - 😎 A curated list of stuff related to the new React Context API.
 - [awesome-sentiment-analysis](https://github.com/xiamx/awesome-sentiment-analysis) - 😀😄😂😭 A curated list of Sentiment Analysis methods, implementations and misc. 😥😟😱😤 .
 - [awesome-humanoid-learning](https://github.com/jonyzhang2023/awesome-humanoid-learning) - Humanoid Robots Resources.
+- [awesome-cto-resources](https://github.com/mateusz-brainhub/awesome-cto-resources) - :bulb: A community-curated list of awesome resources to help you grow as a CTO.
 - [awesome-token-compress](https://github.com/daixiangzi/awesome-token-compress) - A paper list of some recent  works about Token Compress for Vit and VLM.
 - [awesome-pion](https://github.com/pion/awesome-pion) - A curated list of awesome things related to Pion.
 - [Awesome_Prompting_Papers_in_Computer_Vision](https://github.com/ttengwang/Awesome_Prompting_Papers_in_Computer_Vision) - A curated list of prompt-based paper in computer vision and vision-language learning.